rpeszek/typed-encoding/doc/v3ConversionGuide.md

 - `Displ String` instance (used in examples, has been made consistent with Text and ByteString)

+- some previously exported combinators (e.g. `implTranF`) have moved to `Data.TypedEncoding.Instances.Support.Unsafe`
 - big re-org of internal module folder structure, however two _public_ modules remain unchanged:

 ```